distribworks/dkron/website/docs/usage/cron-spec.md

 Tilde ( ~ )

 Tilde will be replaced by a numeric value valid for the range where it is used.
 It allows periodically scheduled tasks to produce even load on the system.
-For example, scheduling multiple hourly jobs to "0 H * * * *" rather than "0 0 * * * *" will run the jobs at different minutes of every hour.
+For example, scheduling multiple hourly jobs to "0 ~ * * * *" rather than "0 0 * * * *" will run the jobs at different minutes of every hour.
 It can be thought of as a random value over a range, but it actually is a hash of the job name, not a random function, so that the value remains stable for any given job.

 ### Predefined schedules